-8 The Secretariat presented the proposed way forward for the establishment of the Common Emergency Communication System for the Mediterranean, herein after referred to the Common system, as laid down in document REMPEC/WG.51/9/2, notably the use of the Common Emergency Communication and Information System for Marine Pollution (CECIS MP) as the platform of the Common System.
+8 The Secretariat presented the proposed way forward for the establishment of the Common Emergency Communication System for the Mediterranean, herein after referred to the 'Common system', as laid down in document REMPEC/WG.51/9/2, notably the use of the Common Emergency Communication and Information System for Marine Pollution (CECIS MP) as the platform of the Common System.

-9 The 14th Meeting of the Focal Points of REMPEC agreed on the use by all the CPs of CECIS MP for the request and offer of assistance, and its set of functionalities to facilitate its access to REMPEC Focal Points, establish a common notification procedure and request for assistance, interconnect its databases to REMPEC Country Profile and MEDGIS-MAR equipment database.
+9 The 14th Meeting of the Focal Points of REMPEC agreed on the use by all the CPs of CECIS MP for the request and offer of assistance, and its set of functionalities to facilitate its access to REMPEC Focal Points, establish a common procedure for the request of assistance, interconnect its databases to REMPEC Country Profile and MEDGIS-MAR equipment database.